akhikhl/gretty/README.md

 "overlay" defines another project as WAR overlay source.
 See more information in chapter [WAR Overlays](#war-overlays).

+"scanInterval" defines hot-deployment scan interval, in seconds.
+Default is zero, which means that hot-deployment is disabled.
+See more information in chapter [Hot deployment](#hot-deployment).

+##WAR Overlays

+"overlay" property has the following effects:

+1. When performing jettyRun and jettyStart, runtime classpath of overlay projects is added to the current project.
+   Classpath of the current project has priority.

+2. When assembling WAR file, overlay projects are added (overlayed) to the current project.
+The files of the current project have priority over overlay files, this allows to effectively customize web-application.

+You can specify more than one overlay.

+Note that "overlay" property "understands" only gradle projects (not maven artifacts) as an input.

+gretty contains example program ["helloGrettyOverlay"](https://github.com/akhikhl/gretty/tree/master/examples/helloGrettyOverlay), which shows minimal working overlay configuration.

 ##Security realms

 "realm" property defines security realm for the given web-application.
 When defined, it must match